Congreve History, Family Crest & Coats of Arms

 The surname Congreve was first found in Staffordshire at Congreve, "where the ancestors of this house were seated soon after the Conquest."
 Congreve is now part of Penkridge, a market town and civil parish as of 1934.

-Important Dates for the Congreve family
+Early History of the Congreve family

 This web page shows only a small excerpt of our Congreve research.
 Another 140 words (10 lines of text) covering the years 1670, 1729, 1670, 1729 and 1669 are included under the topic Early Congreve History in all our PDF Extended History products and printed products wherever possible.